-Examination Board: Edexcel Available levels: A level 9MA0

-Entry requirements: Grade 8 in Mathematics

-Head of Department: Mr P Tank
+Examination Board: Available levels: Entry requirements: Head of Department: Edexcel A level 9MA0 Grade 8 in Mathematics Mr P Tank

 The Advanced GCE course in Mathematics aims to build on students' knowledge from GCSE Mathematics.
 The course further develops a student's understanding of mathematics and mathematical processes, helping them to form logical arguments and construct mathematical proofs.